Two years ago, I had one of those life-altering, what-am-I-going-to-do experiences, when you end up having to change your life in a significant way.

-Fortunately, there are a ton of gluten-free bakeries (Lemonade Bakery in Vancouver is the only place worth buying bread from) in major cities in Canada and the USA, and many restaurants have gluten-allergy friendly menus.
-Panago offers gluten-free pizza crusts and gluten-free pasta is available at most grocery stores.
+Fortunately, there are a more and more gluten-free bakeries in major cities in Canada and the USA, and many restaurants have gluten-allergy friendly menus.

 But I have found ways to eat well and not mourn the loss of butter in my baking.
 And cooking with gluten-free flour?
 Most of the time, my cake testers can’t even tell the difference.